Polarized-boson pairs at NLO in the SMEFT: Acknowledgments

 The authors acknowledge support from the COMETA EU COST Action (CA22130).
 The work of GP and ER is partially supported by the Italian Ministero dell’Universit\` a e della Ricerca (MUR) through the research grant 20229KEFAM (PRIN2022, Finanziato dall’Unione europea - Next Generation EU, Missione 4, Componente 1, CUP H53D23000980006).
+GP acknowledges support from the EU Horizon Europe research and innovation programme under the Marie-Sk\l{}odowska Curie Action (MSCA) ``POEBLITA - POlarised Electroweak Bosons at the LHC with Improved Theoretical Accuracy'' - grant agreement Nr.~101149251 (CUP H45E2300129000).
 The MC simulations carried out in this article utilized computational resources provided by the Max Planck Computing and Data Facility (MPCDF).
 The Feynman diagrams shown in this work have been generated and drawn with \noun{FeynArts}~\cite{Hahn:2000kx}.